saurabh-xd/doc-ai/readme.md

-# Doc AI - Notes
+# Doc AI

-Small PDF question-answering API using FastAPI, Gemini, and Pinecone.
+Doc AI is a small FastAPI service for asking questions about PDF files.
+Upload a PDF, then ask a question.
+The app finds relevant PDF text in Pinecone and uses Gemini to produce an answer.

-## How it works
+## What happens when you use it

-1. Upload a PDF to `POST /documents/upload`.
+1. You upload a PDF.
-2. The app reads each PDF page and splits its text into chunks.
+2. The app reads its pages and splits their text into small chunks.
-3. Gemini creates an embedding for every chunk.
+3. Gemini creates an embedding for each chunk.
-4. The chunks and embeddings are stored in the `doc-ai` Pinecone index.
+4. The chunks are stored in Pinecone with the PDF name and page number.
-5. Send a question to `POST /chat`.
-6. The app embeds the question, finds the closest chunks in Pinecone, and Gemini writes an answer from those chunks.
+5. When you ask a question, the app rewrites the question, searches Pinecone, reranks the results with Cohere, and streams a Gemini answer.

+## Requirements

+- Python 3.12 or newer
+- A Gemini API key
+- A Pinecone API key and an existing Pinecone index named `doc-ai`
+- A Cohere API key

+The Pinecone index must use the same vector dimension as Gemini's `gemini-embedding-001` model.
+The application does not create the index for you.

 ## Setup

-Create and activate a virtual environment (Windows PowerShell):
+From the project folder, create and activate a virtual environment:

 ```powershell
 python -m venv .venv